aws/aws-cli/awscli/topics/return-codes.rst

   The primary meaning is that the command entered on the command line failed to be parsed.
-Parsing failures can be caused by, but are not limted to, misspelling commands, missing any required subcommands or argument, or using any unknown commands or arguments.
+Parsing failures can be caused by, but are not limted to, missing any required subcommands or arguments or using any unknown commands or arguments.
   Note that this return code meaning is applicable to all CLI commands.

   The other meaning is only applicable to ``s3`` commands.